 - Keep a package of paper plates in the van just in case.
 They come in handy often.

 - Keep a “summer” bag always packed with essentials.
-(I do this with a “summer box” we summer items in)
+(Similar to my adventure day bags)

-- Make a calendar for chores and schoolwork for kids to refer to in the mornings.
+- Make a calendar for chores and schoolwork for kids to refer to in the mornings (check out my customizable summer checklists!)

 - Use cloth diaper wet bags for wet clothes.
 They never leak!